defenseunicorns/maru-runner/README.md

 - `sensitive`: boolean value indicating if a variable should be visible in output
 - `default`: default value of a variable
-    - In the example above, if `FOO` did not have a default, and you have an environment variable `RUN_FOO=bar`, the default would get set to `bar`.
+    - In the example above, if `FOO` did not have a default, and you have an environment variable `MARU_FOO=bar`, the default would get set to `bar`.

 #### Environment Variable Files